clvrmktg/clvr/content/insights/do-i-still-need-website-2025/index.md

 ## Social Media Isn't Enough

-This is where many business owners get stuck: *“But I already have Facebook and Instagram—why do I need a website?”*
+This is where many business owners get stuck: *“But I already have Facebook and Instagram—why do I need a website?"*

 Here's the thing: social media and websites aren't competitors, they're partners.